swaggerexpert/json-api-merge/README.md

 ## Motivation

 I was looking for a simple way how to merge the `included` into `data` without compromising data structures.
-All other libraries that I tested were opionated about how the resulting merge should look like.
+All other libraries that I tested were opinionated about how the resulting merge should look like.
 This library has no opinion and simply merged the `included` into `data`.
 It does nothing else.

 ## Contributing